gaurav414u/kotlin-example-liftme/README.md

 ### `tick()` [[link](https://github.com/gaurav414u/kotlin-example-liftme/blob/master/liftmelib/src/main/kotlin/com/example/liftmelib/LiftCar.kt#L63)]
 - If the direction is `UP` do `position += 1`
 - If the direction is `DOWN` do `position -= 1`
-- If needsToBeStopped()
+- If needsToBeStopped(); stop the lift and mark the requests ending here as completed.
+Stop when:
     - If the lift is at a bound (tl or tu)
     - If any of the ExitRequest is for the current floor
-    - If any of the EnterRequest is for the current floor and is for the same direction in which the lift is flowing then, stop the lift and mark the requests ending here as completed
+    - If any of the EnterRequest is for the current floor and is for the same direction in which the lift is flowing

 - If STOPPED
     - Wait for some time and then try to getDirection using any pending requests
     - If the direction is found, start moving as keep trying to getDirection